Mariners vs. Astros Player Props Betting Odds

 France Stats

-- Ty France has 27 hits with nine doubles, a home run and 11 walks.
-He has driven in 15 runs with one stolen base.
+- Ty France has nine doubles, a home run, 12 walks and 15 RBI (28 total hits).
+He has swiped one base.

-- France takes a two-game streak with at least one hit into this matchup.
-In his last five games he is batting .143 with two walks.
+- France has picked up a hit in three games in a row.
+During his last five outings he is batting .176 with two walks.

 France Recent Games